msdickinson/blog/content/posts/Roller Coaster API Implementation (Part 3).md

 #### Production

-My production pipeline should ensure the project builds, tests pass and releaseing to nuget.
+This pipeline will build the projects, run the tests and release to NuGet.
 A major learning point is the power of a release pipeline such as azure devops releases.
-It gives you addtional check points that you can require manaul intervention.
-Although currently it is not nesseary for the pacakges it will be for the APIS to come.
+It gives you additional check points that you can require manual intervention.
+Although currently it is not necessary for the packages it will be for the APIS to come.

 ![](https://www.marksdickinson.com/Media/Part3-CIPipeline.png)